What is an electrocardiogram (ECG)?

-An electrocardiogram (also known as an ECG) is a test which is used to check your heart’s rhythm and electrical activity.
-An ECG is one of the most common heart tests which can be carried out quickly, providing your doctor with very fast results.
+An electrocardiogram (also known as an ECG) is a quick, non‑invasive heart test used to measure your heart’s rhythm and electrical activity.
+It is one of the most commonly performed cardiac investigations and can be carried out within minutes, providing fast results to help assess how well your heart is working.

 An ECG can help to identify the causes of a range of symptoms.
 Your doctor may recommend that you have an ECG if you experience issues such as: